godofgeeks23/arduino-sketches/README.md

 # Arduino Sketches

-These sketches were executed on a (Arduino compatible) UNO R3 board.
+Collection of sketches that were executed on a (Arduino compatible) UNO R3 board.

 ## Useful functions reference